Editor's note: For more examples of remodeled Phoenix kitchens, check out the full Public House Creative slideshow.

 Raymo was the first to quit his job, about a year and half before Faulkner, in 2014.
 “He did a lot for our growth by first taking that risk,” Faulkner says.
 “That’s kind of how we got started.”

 It went something like this: “Here’s your $1,000, here’s my $1,000, let’s go,” Faulkner says.
-“It took us a long to realize we could do this for real.”
+“It took us a long time to realize we could do this for real.”
 Now Public House creative needed a bigger team.
 Faulker’s experience lent to construction; Raymo’s patience ensured he’d be painting and putting on the finishing touches.
 They hired their first people in 2016, and now there are eight employees.

 Now, this small group of dudes is consulted constantly on home remodeling and woodwork.
 They have clients all over town, and have featured work in bars, nurseries, living rooms, offices, and the big kahuna, kitchens.